chankrrn/WRO-FE-YBR/README.md

 - contact behavior,
 - and ease of manufacturing.

-Detailed material selection and CAD files are documented in the mechanical README.
+Detailed material selection and 3D models files are documented in the mechanical README.

 ---